Pilot (Six Feet Under)

-"Pilot" (also called "Six Feet Under") is the pilot episode of the American funeral drama television series Six Feet Under.
-It premiered in the United States on the premium cable network HBO on June 3, 2001.
-The episode was written and directed by the show's creator, Alan Ball.
+"Pilot" (also called "Six Feet Under") is the pilot episode of the American drama television series Six Feet Under.
+Written and directed by series creator Alan Ball, the episode originally aired in the United States on the premium cable network HBO on June 3, 2001.

 Plot

 On Christmas Eve 2000, Nathaniel Fisher Sr., owner of Fisher & Sons Funeral Home in Los Angeles, died after he was hit by a bus while driving his brand new hearse.
 Nathaniel Sr.'s oldest son and namesake, Nate, has flown in from Seattle for the holidays and is informed about his father's untimely death immediately after a sexual encounter with Brenda Chenowith in the airport.
 Brenda drives Nate to the mortuary where he is re-united with his mother, Ruth, and younger sister, Claire.
 Brenda departs and after identifying the body, she and Nate return to the family home where Nathaniel Sr.'s younger son, David, is waiting.

 Various tensions and conflicts emerge following Nathaniel Sr.'s death and beyond.
 Claire has been experimenting with drugs, Ruth reveals that she had a long-standing affair with a fellow churchgoer, and David has been concealing his homosexuality and relationship with Keith, a policeman, from his family.
 David also shows resentment towards Nate for leaving the family and the business which he now manages.
 Nate becomes frustrated at his family and himself, expressing dissatisfaction with his life.
 Nathaniel Sr.'s spectre appears to members of his family and engages them in conversation.
 Ruth requests that Nate delay his return to Seattle and he agrees.